RICKETTSIA

 Bellow is a micrograph of a cell (in live blood) that has been destroyed by Rickettsia:

-Dr Jadin's Manly Conference
+Dr Jadin's Manly Conference in PDF format

 REFERENCES: